SINGLE-TENANT NET LEASE – EXPLANATION OF A NET LEASE

 Liberty Real Estate Fund Specializes In Net-Lease Investments

-Liberty Real Estate Fund is a specialized investment fund (cutting across single tenant triple net lease financing) that acquires STNL properties.
-LibertyFund is a real estate fund structured for investors to achieve geographic diversification, industry diversification, tenant credit strength, and is comprised of hard assets with intrinsic value.
+Liberty Real Estate Fund is a specialized investment fund that acquires STNL properties.
+LibertyFund is a real estate fund structured for investors to achieve geographic diversification, industry diversification, tenant credit strength, and it is comprised of hard assets with intrinsic value.

 LibertyFund was founded by an experienced property development team who believes that Security Tokens are superior to traditional investments.
 This is because investors will benefit from liquidity, cost efficiency, and transparency provided by real estate on the blockchain.